Tantalum: Production and fabrication

-These equations are simplified: it is suspected that bisulfate (HSO_{4}^{−}) and chloride compete as ligands for the Nb(V) and Ta(V) ions, when sulfuric and hydrochloric acids are used, respectively.
-The tantalum and niobium fluoride complexes are then removed from the aqueous solution by liquid-liquid extraction into organic solvents, such as cyclohexanone, octanol, and methyl isobutyl ketone.
+Other relevant species include oxyfluoride H2[TaOF5] and the related H2[NbF7], H[NbF6] and H2[NbOF7]. liquid-liquid extraction into organic solvents, such as cyclohexanone, octanol, and methyl isobutyl ketone.
 This simple procedure allows the removal of most metal-containing impurities (e.g. iron, manganese, titanium, zirconium), which remain in the aqueous phase in the form of their fluorides and other complexes.
 Separation of the tantalum from niobium is then achieved by lowering the ionic strength of the acid mixture, which causes the niobium to dissolve in the aqueous phase.
-It is proposed that oxyfluoride H_{2}[NbOF_{5}] is formed under these conditions.
-Subsequent to removal of the niobium, the solution of purified H_{2}[TaF_{7}] is neutralised with aqueous ammonia to precipitate hydrated tantalum oxide as a solid, which can be calcined to tantalum pentoxide (Ta_{2}O_{5}).
+It is proposed that oxyfluoride H2[NbOF5] is formed under these conditions.
+Subsequent to removal of the niobium, the solution of purified H2[TaF7] is neutralised with aqueous ammonia to precipitate hydrated tantalum oxide as a solid, which can be calcined to tantalum pentoxide (Ta2O5).

-Instead of hydrolysis, the H_{2}[TaF_{7}] can be treated with potassium fluoride to produce potassium heptafluorotantalate:
+Instead of hydrolysis, the H2[TaF7] can be treated with potassium fluoride to produce potassium heptafluorotantalate: